FG-AI4H/health-aiaudit-platform/docs/_guide.md

 ### Extend Database Model
 Since our platform is Django-based it is always advised to consult Django's well written and extensive [documentation](https://docs.djangoproject.com/en/4.0/).

 Extending the database model is mostly needed if you want to add new fields of attributes to data classes.
 In Django, the structure and changes of the database models are tracked in so-called *migrations* which need to be updated every time you perform changes.
-The migrations files are stored in the migrations folder of each Django app, which means you can always revert back to older versions.
+The migrations files are stored in the migrations folder of each Django app, which means you can always revert to older versions.
 It's important to mention that our migration files differ from EvalAIs since we have integrated new features such as the questionnaire.
 As a result, it is very important to never override our migration files when you pull updates from EvalAI.

 In general the following steps are necessary to extend the DB model: